jennywright527/voices-of-covid/README.md

 # voices-of-covid
 An emotional archive for the people who need to share and remember Covid-19.
-With 30 main stories, this site acts as a tool of connection and health-based history that will serve to educate generations to come.
+With 30 main stories, this site acts as a tool of connection and health-based history that will educate generations to come.
 For every new story, inpute this:
 <div class="card story" data-category="hope">
   <h3>Your Title</h3><p>Short preview of the story...</p>
   <a href="stories/story4.html">Read →</a>